AdobeDocs/commerce-admin.en/help/content-design/media-gallery-folder-management.md

 >[!WARNING]
 >
->Deleting a folder will cause the removal of all the images within that folder.
+>Deleting a folder causes the removal of all the images within that folder.

 1. On the _Admin_ sidebar, go to **[!UICONTROL Content]** > _[!UICONTROL Media]_ > **[!UICONTROL Media Gallery]**.